braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/initial_sdk_setup/android_sdk_integration.md

 {% endtab %}
 {% endtabs %}

-See our SDK reference documentation for more information on the [`BrazeActivityLifecycleCallbackListener`][63].
+See our SDK reference documentation for more information on the parameters available for [`BrazeActivityLifecycleCallbackListener`][63].

 ## Step 5: Enable location tracking